cloudstaking/terraform-scaleway-polkadot/README.md

 Terraform module to bootstrap ready-to-use _single node_ (or optionally _active-standby_) Kusama/Polkadot validators in Scaleway.
 Besides infrastructure (security group, instance, volume, etc), it also does:
 - Pulls the latest snapshot from [Polkashots](https://polkashots.io)
-- Creates a docker-compose with the [latest polkadot's release](https://github.com/paritytech/polkadot/releases) and nginx reverse-proxy for it (libp2p port).
+- Creates a docker-compose with the [latest polkadot's release](https://github.com/paritytech/polkadot/releases) and nginx reverse-proxy (for libp2p port).

 ## Requirements